schlopp96/VBP/README.md

 ### Manual Installation _(**NOT** Recommended)_

-1. Download the project's source code .zip archive from [GitHub](https://github.com/schlopp96/VBPatcher/releases) and extract to location of choice.
+1. Download the project's latest release **.zip archive** from the ["releases"](https://github.com/schlopp96/VBPatcher/releases) tab and extract to location of choice.

 2. Open terminal and navigate to the extracted directory `"~/VBPatcher"`.

-3. Use `pip install -r requirements.txt` to install necessary dependencies.
+3. Enter `pip install -r requirements.txt` to install necessary dependencies.

-- That's all!

 ---

-## How to Use the Script
+## Usage

 - Make sure you **do not** have Vortex, Thunderstore, or any other modding tools running, and that you are done with any modding processes.